 This is the option to choose if 1) you have a large number of users, but only a subset of those users need to use GoldSim at any one time; and/or 2) your organization would like to track and control license usage.

-A Leased Standalone License is identical to an Enterprise Standalone License (i.e., it can be transferred between computers an unlimited number of times) with a single difference: the license is not perpetual, and expires one year after the license is purchased.
-If you wish to use the software after one year, you would need to purchase the Leased Standalone License for another one year or three month period.
+A Leased Standalone License is identical to an Enterprise Standalone License (i.e., it can be transferred between computers an unlimited number of times) with a single difference: the license is not perpetual, and expires either one year or three months after the license is purchased.
+If you wish to use the software after the lease period expires, you would need to purchase the Leased Standalone License for another one year or three month period.
 During the lease period, you have access to all software upgrades and technical support.

-A Leased Standalone license is priced such that there is a "break-even" point of about 3 years that determines whether it is more cost-effective to purchase a permanent licence as opposed to a lease.
+The Annual Leased Standalone license is priced such that there is a "break-even" point of about 3 years that determines whether it is more cost-effective to purchase a permanent license as opposed to a lease.
 In particular, if you expect to use the software (and purchase annual maintenance) for more than 3 years, it would be more cost effective to purchase a Desktop Standalone License rather than a Leased Standalone License.
 Otherwise the Leased Standalone License is the more cost effective option.
 A three-month Lease is intended to provide a license when you have a very short-term need.

-This is the option to choose if you wish to minimize your up front costs and/or you do not expect to use the software for more than 3 years.
+The Annual Lease is the option to choose if you wish to minimize your up front costs and/or you do not expect to use the software for more than 3 years.
 The Three Month Lease is intended to provide a license when you have a very short-term need and is not cost-effective if you have a longer term need for the software.